Placeholder div for background image

 Along with the exhilarating delight that you’ll feel from handling your own financial life, there are many perks involved in working through the relevant tax forms.
 There are significant pros in completing your tax obligation without the aid of a professional:

 - Lower cost.
 There’s no denying that it’s much less expensive to do your taxes yourself.
 The prices involved in preparing your taxes range from zero to the cost of a software package like TurboTax®.
+Plus, Firefly members can save up to $15 on TurboTax.
 By contrast, the National Society of Accountants notes that the average price of using a professional to file the itemized Form 1040 and state tax return in 2017 was $273.

 - Financial knowledge.
 Preparing your taxes will force you to examine your yearly finances and will give you greater insight into how you’re growing your wealth.
 A good time to re-evaluate your goals and how to better achieve them.

 - Achievable.
 The truth is that, for many individuals, self-preparing your taxes is often not too difficult.
 The Tax Cuts and Jobs Act has streamlined the tax process for many people.
 For example, there is now the new Form 1040 instead of the multiple variations of 1040 that existed in previous years.
 Along with one type of Form 1040, the increased standard deduction amounts could lead you to ditch itemizing deductions on your tax return, making it relatively straightforward to do your taxes.
 Another reason that you can confidently tackle your tax work is that the tax preparation software packages make determining your tax liability a pretty painless exercise.
 Indeed, the balance notes that buying one of these packages is akin to working with a “virtual accountant at your elbow”.